The popularity of meal prep is steadily rising as more people become aware of its numerous...

 It is no secret that the amount of food you eat significantly impacts your weight.
 Typically, intermittent fasting helps to ensure that you are in a calorie deficit.

-A study also shows that this dietary technique can help you reduce your body mass index.
-The fasting method also improves glucose metabolism and helps you burn more fat. - Helps with Insulin Resistance
+A study also shows that this dietary technique can help reduce one's body mass index.
+The fasting method also improves glucose metabolism and helps burn more fat. - Helps with Insulin Resistance

 A key feature of intermittent fasting is that it reduces insulin resistance in your body.
 Insulin is a hormone in our bodies that helps control blood sugar levels.
 Unfortunately, it also promotes the storage of glucose as fat.
 When we eat, the insulin levels in the body can rise and cause resistance.
 However, when you perform intermittent fasting, the opposite happens, and insulin resistance decreases.